vipulnaik/diet-exercise-health/best-practices/best-practices-around-sound.md

 there is in the recording and what the absolute task-specific threshold is (because peripheral fatigue is more affected by absolute levels while central fatigue is more affected by TSL).

+### Loudness bias, loudness wars, and volume ratchet effect

+Humans have a loudness bias; this is essentially a bias toward finding sounds better as they get louder, particularly when the sounds are played side by side or the louder sound is played right after the less loud sound.
+The loudness bias creates a [loudness war](https://en.wikipedia.org/wiki/Loudness_war), where recorded music deliberately tries to sound loud (for a given level of volume at the control) through signal processing techniques to amplify itself, including dynamic range compression and equalization.

+This is one reason music generally sounds louder than other recorded audio (such as podcasts or lectures) at the same volume: the music has been processed in a way to more fully saturate the allowed volume with sounds.
+Podcasts and lectures generally undergo either no such processing or a much more minimal form of such processing.

+The fact that sequentially raising the volume of sound makes it sound better creates what I call the volume ratchet effect: a tendency to keep raising the volume on sound to make it sound better, particularly for the good parts, and then forget to turn the volume down.

 ### Music versus podcasts: the key differences